Aabumouti03/PixelPerfect/README.md

 - Salma Al Yousif

 ## Project structure
 The project is called `rework`.
-It currently consists of three apps `users`, 'client', 'content'
+It currently consists of three apps `users`, 'client'

 ## Deployed version of the application
 The deployed version of the application can be found at ( )